“In case of the loss of cabin pressure, put on your own oxygen mask first before assisting others.”

 Indulge a fantasy about owning that shiny red convertible, and go take your favorite sports car for a test spin.
 Turn up the radio, let down the top, and enjoy the ride.

 Pick one small area that is getting out of hand, and start purging and organizing.
 It will feel like a burden lifted once the space is clean (also check out #65 on decluttering).

 21. Seek out your passion.

-If you're working in a job you hate, you are spending the vast majority of you days in a negative environment.
+If you're working in a job you hate, you are spending the vast majority of your days in a negative environment.
 Figure out what your passion is and how to make it work for you and your life.
 Spend your days doing what you love.

-22. Catch up on your doctor's appointments.
+22. Catch up on doctor's appointments.

 Don't neglect your physical health by putting off these important appointments.
-No, they aren't fun, but get them out of the way, and you'll feel relieved.
+No, they aren't fun but get them out of the way, and you'll feel relieved.

 24. Get a babysitter.